Quantum circuit algorithm for topological invariants of second order topological many-body quantum magnets: Decoupled energy degeneracy of 2D model

 where the twists are grouped into a vector $\boldsymbol{\varphi} =\left(\varphi_1, \varphi_2, \varphi_3, \varphi_4 \right)$, such that the parameter vector distance is $|\boldsymbol{\varphi}|= \sum_j \varphi_j$.
 One can see that the ground state becomes degenerate whenever $|\boldsymbol{\varphi}|= \pi$.
 Thus, valid parameter paths are loops in a 4-torus parameter space such that the distance is always $|\boldsymbol{\varphi}(t)| < \pi$.
 A simple way to achieve this is to evolve parameters in opposite pairs $\varphi_i(t) = -\varphi_j(t)$, such that the vector distance is always canceled $|\boldsymbol{\varphi}(t)| = 0$, ensuring that if the system starts in the ground state, it will always stay there during evolution.

+Defining plaquettes of type~I as those which have stronger interaction strength $J_1$ as compared to plaquettes of type~II with weaker interaction $J_2$, twisting plaquettes of type~I yields $\varphi_B=\pi$ and of type~II yields $\varphi_B=0$ \cite{GonzlezCuadra2022, Araki2020}.
+The topological inequivalence follows analogously to the one-dimensional case.
+By "cutting" through plaquettes and considering the resulting open boundary system, splitting a type~I plaquette will give corner modes while a type~II will not \cite{Araki2020, GonzlezCuadra2022}.

-The quantum circuit is built by dividing the Hamiltonian into the time-dependent part (which contains the twists) and time-independent part, such that $H(t) = H_0+H_1(t)$.
-If the twist is on a plaquette of type I (type II), the time-independent part $H_0$ will then consist of all $J_2$ ($J_1)$ interactions, while the time-dependent $H_1$ part contains all $J_1$ ($J_2$) interactions.
+We build the quantum circuit by dividing the Hamiltonian into the time-dependent part (which contains the twists) and time-independent part, such that $H(t) = H_0+H_1(t)$.
+If the twist is on a plaquette of type I (type II), the time-independent part $H_0$ will then consist of all $J_2$ ($J_1)$ interactions, while the time-dependent part $H_1(t)$ contains all $J_1$ ($J_2$) interactions.
 These resulting parts are then split into vertical and horizontal interactions such that $H_0 = H_{0,V} + H_{0, H}$, $H_1(t) = H_{1,V}(t) + H_{1, H}(t)$.
-Finally, both time-dependent parts are split by their non-commuting operators (given by the local twist evolution) as in the previous section such that $H_{1,\alpha}(t) = H'_{1,\alpha}(t) + H''_{1,\alpha}(t)$.
-This partition of the Hamiltonian is used to approximate the time evolution as a second-order Trotter-Suzuki decomposition (cf. Eq. \ref{eq:trotter-suzuki}) \footnote{We implemented this circuit for a $4 \times 4$ spin system, using Qiskit's AerSimulator~\cite{qiskit} with 100~000 shots}.
-A parameter sweep was performed for different dimer strengths $J_2$, setting $J_1 = 1$, $T = 20$, and $N =\left\{100, 200, 300 \right\}$, and results are shown in Fig.~\ref{fig:tetra-results}.
-For this algorithm, the circuit depth was around 250~000 layers, which cannot be directly implemented in currently available quantum computers.
+Finally, both time-dependent parts are split by their non-commuting operators as in the previous section such that $H_{1,\alpha}(t) = H'_{1,\alpha}(t) + H''_{1,\alpha}(t)$, with $\alpha = \left\{V,H\right\}$.
+This partition of the Hamiltonian is used to approximate the time evolution as a second-order Trotter-Suzuki decomposition (cf. Eq. \ref{eq:trotter-suzuki}).
+The unitary operators are identical to their 1D counterparts (Eq. ~\ref{eq:unitary-h0} - \ref{eq:unitary-h1-2}).